Highlights of Morocco - Chapter 3: Royal Fez, souks and marriage

 A tiring day, but we felt that we had seen really traditional Moroccan life with all the produce it had to offer; photography was limited as sometimes we were stopped by the locals, unless we paid for taking shots – no photography at all in the bridal area where all the bridal chairs, heavily decorative, large tagines for favours and carriages were displayed.

 An evening out took us to a Riad (town house) where we had traditional food for dinner followed by a variety of entertainment – a magician, a belly dancer, a drum beating group and a belly dancer who also ate fire!
 A full evening finished off by the youngest lady in our group being dressed in traditional bridal wear and “married” to our tour director!
 Dull it was not.

-- Read Chapter 4: Mountains, Fossils and Deserts
+- Highlights of Morocco - Chapter 4: Mountains, Fossils and Deserts

-- Read Chapter 5: Kasbahs, Palaces and Goodbyes
+- Highlights of Morocco - Chapter 5: Kasbahs, Palaces and Goodbyes